 - 0 Comments

-It’s that time of year again, when parents are faced with the question of whether their child should be in school full-time or continue with their personalized (ABA) Treatment program.
-This is a difficult decision for Parents as they often feel pressure to put their child in school for full days due to the child’s age.
-How do you as a Parent prioritize school education vs. continuing their treatment?
-This blog will outline my thoughts on school verses individualized ABA treatment and when each should be made the priority.
+At the start of every school year, parents must decide what’s best for their child, school full-time or to continue with ABA treatment.
+This is a difficult decision for parents to make, as they often feel pressure to put their child in school for full days due to the child’s age.
+How do you as a parent prioritize school education vs. continuing their treatment?
+This blog will outline my thoughts on when school verses individualized ABA treatment should be the priority.

 Understanding Basic Motivations